 Need a better way to get your “finances in sync”?
 That’s exactly what FINSYNC is aiming to do.

 FINSYNC was founded in 2011 by CEO Tucker Mathis, though it didn’t fully launch until 2014.
-The last time we reviewed the software in 2017, FINSYNC’s philosophy was to be a one-stop shop for business owners, eliminating the need for dozens of integrations with built-in payroll and payment processing.
+When we reviewed the software in 2017, FINSYNC’s philosophy was to be a one-stop-shop for business owners, eliminating the need for dozens of integrations with built-in payroll and payment processing.

-While the software still shines in the payment department, it seems the company is shifting away from being a one-stop-shop accounting solution and instead is focusing on being an all-encompassing cash flow management software.
-With FINSYNC, you have the standard accounting capabilities and features you’d expect as well as cash flow projections, analytics, and even financing.
+While the software still shines in the payment department, it seems the company is shifting away from its original focus and instead is focusing on being an all-encompassing cash flow management software.
+With FINSYNC, you have the standard accounting capabilities and features you’d expect, as well as cash flow projections, analytics, and even financing.
 The unique part of FINSYNC’s financing solution is that you can see exactly how a potential loan will affect your cash flow.